git-pull/tao-of-tmux/manuscript/10-scripting.md

     $ tmux list-windows -F "#{window_id} #{window_name}"
     > @0 zsh

-Here's a cool trick; list all panes with the x and y coordinates of the cursor
+Here's a cool trick to list all panes with the x and y coordinates of the cursor
 position:

 {language=shell, line-numbers=off}